-Philosophy of consulting, teaching.
+Philosophy Ethics of consulting, teaching.

-Complexity, causality and the need for quantification.
+Complexity causality need for quantification.
+Mathematical modelling and simulation

-Click to McSc Home Page
+Click to Home Page

 Quantification, control and understanding.